Mexican megachurch leader pleads guilty in LA to sex abuse – KION546

 Associated Press

-LOS ANGELES (AP) — Naasón Joaquín García, the leader of Mexican megachurch La Luz del Mundo, dropped his vigorous denials of sexually abusing girls and pleaded guilty Friday just days before facing trial, California state prosecutors said.
+LOS ANGELES (AP) — Naasón Joaquín García, the leader of Mexican megachurch La Luz del Mundo, who had been facing child rape and other charges, admitted just days before trial that he sexually abused three girls, California state prosecutors said.

-García, 53, pleaded guilty in Los Angeles Superior Court to two counts of forcible oral copulation involving minors and one count of a lewd act upon a child who was 15.
-He had faced trial Monday on charges that included child rape and human trafficking to produce child pornography.
+García, 53, pleaded guilty Friday in Los Angeles Superior Court to two counts of forcible oral copulation involving minors and one count of a lewd act upon a child who was 15.
+He had faced jury selection Monday in his trial on charges that included child rape and human trafficking to produce child pornography.

-Garcia, leader of a church founded by his grandfather that has 5 million worldwide followers, used his spiritual influence to have sex with several female followers, prosecutors said.
+Garcia, leader of a church founded by his grandfather that has 5 million worldwide followers, was considered the “apostle” of Jesus Christ who could lead worshippers to salvation.
+Prosecutors said he wielded his spiritual influence to have sex with several female followers.

 “García used his power to take advantage of children,” Attorney General Rob Bonta said in a statement.
 “He relied on those around him to groom congregants for the purposes of sexual assault.
 Today’s conviction can never undo the harm, but it will help protect future generations.”

-The guilty plea is an abrupt turn from the vigorous denials by his lawyers and ardent support from the Guadalajara-based church and his followers.
+The guilty plea was an abrupt turn of events from the vigorous denials by his lawyers and ardent support from the Guadalajara-based church that is also known by its English name, The Light of the World.
 The church and Garcia’s lawyers did not immediately comment on the guilty plea.

-Sentencing was scheduled for Wednesday.
-Garcia remains jailed on $90 million bail.
+Garcia faces up to 16 years and eight months in prison when sentenced Wednesday.
+He remains jailed on $90 million bail.

-Since his arrest in 2019, Garcia was facing another hurdle at trial.
+Garcia was arrested in 2019 and charged along with two women followers who were accused of helping facilitate the abuse.

+In addition to facing his accusers at trial, Garcia was also facing the prospect of having to challenge one of his accomplices.

-One of his a co-defendants, Alondra Ocampo, a church member who has since pleaded guilty and admitted she facilitated and participated in the abuse, was poised to testify against him.
+Alondra Ocampo, who had pleaded guilty and admitted to helping find his victims and participate in the abuse, was poised to testify against him.

-Attorney Fred Thiagarajah, who represents the former church youth group leader, said Ocampo would be the star witness who could corroborate the testimony of victims and provide context for the prosecutor’s case.
+Attorney Fred Thiagarajah, who represents the former church youth group leader, said Ocampo would have been the star witness who could corroborate the testimony of victims and provide context for the prosecutor’s case.

 “She actively recruited and groomed girls for him,” Thiagarajah said.
 “She would target girls and bring them into his inner fold.
 She was tasked with sexualizing these girls and facilitating their abuse.”